9 Ways to Save for the Vacation You Deserve

 Once the bills start rolling in, it can be tough to find any money left over to put toward your vacation fund at the end of the month.
 Keep the money out of reach by setting up automatic transfers to your savings account every time you get paid.

 Pay attention to where you’re putting your money, as well.
-A number of online banks now offer around 2 percent interest on savings accounts—a much higher rate than the national average of .09 percent.
-That’s essentially free money you can use for, say, a fancy dinner in Paris.
+Savings account interest rates are pretty low right now, but still slightly better in online banks than brick and mortar banks.
+Sign up for an account with the highest interest rate possible—that's essentially free money you can use for, say, a fancy dinner in Paris.

 Save From Your Smartphone